PresentationPatterns/presentationpatterns.github.com/index.md

 <article class="tagline">
 	<h1>Techniques for Crafting Better Presentations</h1>
 	<p>
-		Neal Ford, Matthew McCullough, and Nate Schutta have
+		Neal Ford, Matthew McCullough, and Nate Schutta sat down four years ago at a table and discussed how to collect, write about, and share the knowledge of many presenters with the world of occasional and frequent presenters.
+The result is this book: Presentation Patterns.
 	</p>
 	<p class="buttonSet">
 		<a href="book.html">Read more</a>